ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 SAT Score v.
 Participation Rate

-	There appears to be a negative correlation between Participation Rate and Verbal Score.
+* There appears to be a negative correlation between Participation Rate and Verbal Score.

-    Similarly, we observe a negative correlation between Participation Rate and Math Score.
+* Similarly, we observe a negative correlation between Participation Rate and Math Score.

-	However there was one significant outlier to this trend within the Math distribution.
+* However there was one significant outlier to this trend within the Math distribution.
 OH: [26, 534, 439], where the participation was low (26%) and the Math Score was very low (439).

-    One possible explanation for this phenomenon is that in states with lower participation only higher achieving students are expected to take the exam.
+* One possible explanation for this phenomenon is that in states with lower participation only higher achieving students are expected to take the exam.

 Math Score v.
 Verbal Score

-	There appears to be a strong positive correlation between Math and Verbal SAT scores.
+* There appears to be a strong positive correlation between Math and Verbal SAT scores.

-    This observation feels intuitively accurrate.
+* This observation feels intuitively accurrate.
 It seems likely that a student's achievement across subjects would be strongly correlated.

 ###Heatmap

+To get a better sense of how SAT scores and participation rates vary across the US I generated three heatmaps for each numeric column using Tableau.
+Each map highlights the variability in the data such that States with higher scores (or participation rates) are shaded in darker blue.

+* From the two SAT score maps we can see that the highest scores appear concentrated in the central heartland states.

+* Again we observe the inverse relationship between SAT scores and participation rate we saw in the scatterplots.
+The states with the darkest shading in the score maps are largely the states with the lightest shading on the participation map.

 ![img](https://github.com/ConnorTPhoenix/ConnorTPhoenix.github.io/blob/master/_posts/assets/SAT_Math_Heatmap.png)